cnu1812/Community-Library/docs/FirebaseFAQs.md

    firebase deploy --only hosting

-6. **Firebase quiries mostly related to Authentication and Terminals.
+6 . **Firebase quiries mostly related to Authentication and Terminals.
 Mostly windows users who experience these problems.**

 **Solution**:

    - Seems like if u have created a project once on firebase through their website.
 Then you can create next projects from CLI on windows...
 It works fine .
    - So people either create a demo project on firebase before..
 Then can follow quest instructions for creating project through CLI or they can use existing project option.

-7. **CSS is not applying?**
+7 . **CSS is not applying?**

-   **Solution:** File name not the same in the index.html file
+**Solution:** File name not be same as in the index.html file

-    You css folder is in capitalized form:
+   Your css folder is in capitalized form:
 1. Rename it to lower case
 2. Save
 3. Redeploy